poppy-project/poppy-docs/en/installation/burn-an-image-file.md

-# Setup your Poppy Board
+# Startup with a Poppy robot

 >**Note** This chapter is only for people who want to control a tangible robot.
 If you intend to control a simulated robot on your computer, look at the [simulation install path](README.md#you-want-to-try-poppy-robots-in-a-simulator-or-in-a-web-viewer).